t01js/Automated-SnakeGame/README.md

 # Snake Game

 This is a classic game of Snake, written in Python using the Pygame library.
-The game is fully automated, as the snake moves towards the food by itself, this is to try diferent concepts of food finding.
+The game is fully automated, as the snake moves towards the food by itself, this is to try different concepts of food finding.

 ## How it Works